 Touring in Winter 2019, the Czech National Symphony Orchestra (CNSO), Conductor John Mauceri, and Mezzo-Soprano Isabel Leonard will celebrate the legacy of Leonard Bernstein with a program of "100 Years of Leonard Bernstein”.
-John Mauceri, mentee and conducting fellow with Leonard Bernstein himself who conducted the World Premiere of Bernstein's “A Quiet Place”, and Isabel Leonard, critically acclaimed for her performances of Bernstein repertoire, join CNSO in a glorious marking of the world renowned American composer, conductor, and pianist's 100th birthday celebration.
+John Mauceri, mentee and conducting fellow with Leonard Bernstein, conducted the World Premiere of Bernstein's “A Quiet Place”, and Isabel Leonard, critically acclaimed for her performances of Bernstein repertoire, join CNSO in a glorious marking of the world renowned American composer, conductor, and pianist's 100th birthday celebration.

-To pre-order tickets to this event, please call the East Alabama Arts Box Office at 334-749-8105, M-F, 10 am - 2 pm., or click the button above.
+To order tickets to this event, please call the East Alabama Arts Box Office at 334-749-8105, M-F, 10 am - 2 pm., or click the button above.